jpehman/webauthn-guide/registration.md

 - Use the `credentialIdLength` to assign the next byte + the length of the credential to a string called `credentialId` and base64 encode this value
 - Assign that same byte + length to a string called `credentialPublicKey` (do not encode it)
 - <a id="credentialPublicKeyValidation"></a>Use a CBOR library to decode the `credentialPublicKey`
-  - Get property `3` and verify that its value is a longlong
+  - Get property `3` and verify that its value is a long long
     - This value is the type of signing algorithm being used
     - Verify that it's a valid algorithm option as listed here: [Valid Algorithms](#validAlgorithms)
     - Verify that it's an algorithm you included in your supported list